$12 DIY Planter Boxes

 Lay the 1x2s along the bottom cleats

-Grab stain or paint and make them beautiful!
+Grab stain and seal them to make them beautiful!

 I placed one on either side of my garage door